agathoklisx/libved/README.md

    - A window can be splited in frames.

-   - An Editor instance can have unlimited in-depended windows.
+   - An Editor instance can have unlimited independed windows.

    - There can be unlimited independent editor instances that can be (de|rea)tached¹.